komodorio/helm-dashboard/README.md

 You can execute `helm test` for the specific release as below:
 ![](images/screenshot_run_test.png)

-The result of executed `helm test` for the release will be disapled as below:
+The result of executed `helm test` for the release will be displayed as below:
 ![](images/screenshot_run_test_result.png)

 ### Scanner Integrations